togarashimayo/togarashimayo.github.io/content/recipes/hambagu.md

 1. Cut your washed potatoes into wedges.
 2. Par-boil the potatoes by putting them in a pot of cold water.
 Bring that to a boil and immediately remove from heat.
 3. Dice the onion into 1/4 inch pieces.
+4. Heat fats on medium heat in a large frying pan.
+When heated, add the onions and saute until transparent.
+Remove the onions from the pan.
+5. Add in the potato wedges and repeatedly toss the potatoes until crispy.
+6. Re-add the onions and toss to combine.

 ### Veggies